What is autocross?

 What happens before the event?

-(tech) Make sure your car is ready for the event! – anything that’s loose and can move about freely, needs to come out – make sure you have all your lug nuts, and that they’re tightened – shake the wheels to make sure nothing wobbles (bad ball joints, looseness) – make sure the brake pedal gives feedback, and the seat belt retracts – make sure the throttle body snaps shut on it’s own – you can borrow a loaner helmet that’s provided by the club if you do not have a Snell 2005 or newer helmet of your own Also, it doesn’t hurt to bring stuff like chairs, sunscreen, water, and/or a jacket if the weather calls for it.
+Make sure your car is ready for the event! – anything that’s loose and can move about freely, needs to come out – make sure you have all your lug nuts, and that they’re tightened – shake the wheels to make sure nothing wobbles (bad ball joints, looseness) – make sure the brake pedal gives feedback, and the seat belt retracts – make sure the throttle body snaps shut on it’s own – you can borrow a loaner helmet that’s provided by the club if you do not have a Snell 2010 or newer helmet of your own.

 How long does the event take?

 We usually drive on 1 minute courses, with 4 laps in the morning, and 4 laps in the afternoon.
 In the morning, everyone will be split into two groups.
 One group will drive while the other takes up worker assignments (picking up cones on course, timing, grid control, gate watch, etc.), and we switch spots (drivers/workers) before taking a short lunch break.
 We repeat the same process in the afternoon.
 You should expect to be there from 8am to around 4pm.
 Worker assignments are required if you want to drive the course, and will be given to everyone after the opening driver’s meeting.
 (With larger attendance we will split into three groups as necessary.
 Each groups will rotate through Driving, Resting, and Working instead of the entire event taking a designated lunch break.)